9 new Giggle Doctors visit children in hospital Discover them!

 The corporate partners support the Theodora Foundation with annual contributions and in-kind support, which almost entirely cover the foundation’s administrative costs.
 In this way, private donations flow for the most part into the core mission (visits to children in hospitals and specialist care centres).
 You can find the list of partners here.

-No, the Giggle Doctors are artists who are paid by the Theodora Foundation to visit hospitals and specialist care centres.
+No, the Giggle Doctors are artists who are paid by the Theodora Foundation to visit the children.
 The job of the Theodora artist is a qualified, demanding task that requires intensive training (provided by the Theodora Foundation), complemented with annual further training courses.

 The job of the Giggle Doctor requires both certain human qualities and artistic skills.
 The latter include, for example, a talent for improvisation and experience either as a clown, in pantomime, as a dancer, singer, musician, storyteller or magician.
 Training at the Theodora Foundation complements an already existing artistic base.
 For further information or applications, please contact us at formation@theodora.ch.